 Configure the retention and archive duration in the Data retention settings section of the table configuration screen.

 Get retention and archive settings by table

 To view the retention and archive duration for a table in the Azure portal, from the Log Analytics workspaces menu, select Tables.

 The Tables screen shows the interactive retention and archive period for all the tables in the workspace.

 If you set the data retention to 30 days, you can purge older data immediately by using the

 immediatePurgeDataOn30Days parameter in Azure Resource Manager.
 The purge functionality is useful when you need to remove personal data immediately.
 The immediate purge functionality isn't available through the Azure portal.

-Workspaces with a 30-day retention policy might keep data for 31 days if you don't set the
+Workspaces with a 30-day retention might keep data for 31 days if you don't set the